hadley/recipes/recipes/misc/food-processor-quiche-crust.md

----
-name: Food processor quiche crust
+# Food processor quiche crust
-comments: |-
-  From A Holst.
-  Meals without meat.1997
----

 * Use metal cutting bade of food processor.
 * Place 1 cup wholemeal flour in it and add 70gms cold butter cubed.
 DO NOT mix yet.